phax/ph-oton/README.md

 ## News and noteworthy

+* v8.1.1 - work in progress
+    * Fixed error in quoting of B3 user group management page
+    * Added special CSS Class to B4 `BootstrapPageHeader`
 * v8.1.0 - 2018-10-25
     * Extended the `Favorite` APIs
     * Initial versions of the subproject `ph-oton-bootstrap4-uictrls` is available
     * Initial versions of the subproject `ph-oton-bootstrap4-pages` is available
     * Initial versions of the subproject `ph-oton-bootstrap4-demo` is available
     * Internal errors are stored in an additional "month" sub-directory
     * Internal error storage paths are now customizable
     * Added FontAwesome 5.2.0 free icons
     * Improved state API slightly
     * User group and role user interfaces were improved
     * Updated to ph-web 9.0.5
     * Updated to popper 1.14.4
     * Added bulk export format "JSON (simple)" to have one without type information
     * Added a new Bootstrap 4 DateTime picker UI ctrl
     * Updated to Jetty 9.4.12
     * Updated to TinyMCE 4.8.2
     * Separated `HCPrismJS` and `TypeaheadEdit` in Bootstrap 3 and 4 versions
     * Dropped jQuery 1.x and 2.x files
     * Updated DataTables to 1.10.18
     * Added new base page "Port checker"
     * Improved JettyStarter customizability
 * v8.0.2 - 2018-07-25
     * Updated to Bootstrap 4.1.3
     * Reworked meta element API so that `<meta charset="...">` can be handled
     * Fixed OSGI ServiceProvider configuration
     * Updated to Jetty 9.4.11
     * Updated to ph-commons 9.1.3
     * Updated to ph-web 9.0.2
     * Extended `*HCSelect` APIs for multi values
     * The "Change log" page was removed
     * Extended `JSSwitch` API
     * Improved signatures of `AbstractJSBlock` (binary incompatible)
     * Updated to ph-masterdata 6.1.0
 * v8.0.1 - 2018-04-18
     * Updated to Jetty 9.4.9
     * Updated to Bootstrap 4.0.0
     * Bootstrap3Panel type can be changed
     * Replaced some `StubjObject` with `IBusinessObject`
 * v8.0.0 - 2018-01-05
     * Updated to ph-commons 9.0.0
     * Renamed 'Client' to 'Tenant' and moved to ph-tenancy in ph-masterdata project
     * Updated to Bootstrap 4.0.0-beta
     * Updated to TinyMCE 4.6.6
     * Updated to Jetty 9.4.8
     * Extracted ph-oton-atom
     * Initial versions of the subproject `ph-oton-bootstrap4-stub` is available
 * v7.1.2 - 2017-07-19
     * Fixed an error with path handling of resource bundles when deployed as JAR
 * v7.1.1 - 2017-07-18
     * Requires ph-commons 8.6.6
     * ServletContext base path can now be any URL (instead of a mandatory File)
     * Made `ServletStatusManager` non-static
     * Improved JS API (better Json support)
 * v7.1.0 - 2017-07-05
     * Updated to ph-web 8.8.x
     * Improved rendering speed through internal optimizations
     * Updated to Bootstrap Datetime picker 2.4.4
     * Updated to Jetty 9.4.6
     * `CharacterEncodingFilter` more flexible
     * Updated to DataTables 1.10.15
 * v7.0.5 - 2017-03-30
     * Updated to Jetty 9.4.3
     * Updated to ph-schedule 3.6.1
     * Improved SystemMessage API
 * v7.0.4 - 2017-03-09
     * Updated to Jetty 9.4.2
     * API extensions
     * Updated to Apache commons-net 3.6
     * Improved internal error handling API
     * Internal changes in the ph-oton jobs.
     * Removed some deprecated methods
 * v7.0.3 - 2017-01-10
     * Integrated ph-html into ph-oton
     * Binds to ph-commons 8.6.0
 * v7.0.2 - 2017-01-03
     * Updated to Jetty 9.4.0
     * Binds to ph-commons 8.5.6
     * Binds to ph-web 8.7.0
     * Improved default request parameter handling customizability
     * New artefact `ph-oton-icon`
 * v7.0.1 - 2016-11-14
     * Improvements in request tracking logging
     * Misc small improvements in different areas
     * Updated to Jetty 9.3.14.v20161028
 * v7.0.0 - 2016-10-24
     * Requires ph-commons 8.5.2
 * v7.0.0-beta3 - 2016-09-22
     * Based on ph-commons 8.5.x
 * v7.0.0-beta2 - 2016-08-31
     * Based on ph-commons 8.4.x
 * v7.0.0-beta1 - 2016-07-27
     * Updated to Java 1.8
     * Based on ph-commons 8.2.x
 * v6.2.0 - 2015-12-03
     * extracted security module
     * added support for app and user token management
     * Last release for Java 1.7
 * v6.1.0 - 2015-10-02
     * merged web actions and ajax functions
 * v6.0.0 - 2015-09-14
     * first ph-oton release based on old webbasics and webctrls etc.
     * requires ph-commons 6.x

 # Requirements

 * Java 1.8+ is required for building
 * Application server requirements:
     * At least Tomcat 8.x
     * Jetty 9.4.x with AnnotationConfiguration enabled

 ## Maven usage